Unicon/shib-cas-authn3/README.md

 `REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range of native CAS protocol features such as `renew` and `gateway`.

-Current version is `1.3` which builds on top of shibboleth idp version `2.4.0`
+Current version is `1.3` which is the first arbitrary tag commit.
+Note that versions 2.3.8 and 2.4.x of Shibboleth IDP are supported.

 The plugin consists of 2 components: